umutsevdi/advanced-c/2_storage_and_data_types/3_register/README.md

 register instead of the Random Access Memory.
 Using the register variables allow faster access to the values.

+Number of variables tagged as `register` is equal to the number of register your CPU has.
+Register storage class is a hint.
+It may not be applied when the program is running.
+If all CPU registers are being used, variable will be saved to the memory instead.

 ## Experiment

 Using the register storage class we can reduce time to access to the `int *arr`.